Death Notice (film)

-Death Notice, previously known as Death Notify, is a 2022 Hong Kong action thriller film directed by Herman Yau and starring Louis Koo, Julian Cheung and Francis Ng.
+Death Notice, previously known as Death Notify, is a 2023 Hong Kong action thriller film directed by Herman Yau and starring Louis Koo, Julian Cheung and Francis Ng.
 Based on the Chinese novel of the same title by Zhou Haohui, production for the film began in April 2018.

-Originally set for theatrical release on 9 December 2021 in Hong Kong, the film's release was postponed to 31 March 2022.
+Originally set for theatrical release on 9 December 2021 in Hong Kong, the film's release was first postponed to 31 March 2022 before it was pushed back again to 18 August 2023.

 Plot

 In Hong Kong, a vigilante serial killer by the name of Darker leaves death notices stating when and how he will murder a victim.
 Even if the victim reports it to the police and receives protection, Darker can easily break through and execute them.

-Ten years ago, Darker orchestrated a mysterious explosion of Mang Wan, the girlfriend of police inspector Law Fei, with the only survivor and witness being Wong Siu-ping, a homeless man who was disabled and his face severely burnt and disfigured as a result.
+Ten years ago, Darker orchestrated a mysterious explosion of Man Wah, the girlfriend of police inspector Law Fei and Yeung Tsz Bong, a former senior CIB inspector and Law's best friend, with the only survivor and witness being Wong Siu-ping, a homeless man who was disabled and his face severely burnt and disfigured as a result.
 Darker reappears again in the present sending out death notices and executing violent and brutal punishments, challenging the police to a face off with an unimaginable conspiracy behind.

 In response, the police set up a special task force led by Chief Superintendent Hon Ho, where Law is also a member of.
+Law joins after the death of his friend, Cheung Kok Ming, who was targeted by Darker earlier.
 Hon and Law collaborates with Wong to for further clues, but they are always fail in every operation and cannot save the victims.
 Law, whose is skilled in observation and analysis, is able to predict Darker's execution plan every time, but is always a step too late.

-As each execution occurs, Law starts to notice the hidden secrets behind where Darker's true identity is gradually revealed.
+As each execution occurs, Law starts to notice the hidden secrets behind where Darker's true identity is gradually revealed as conflict and distrust begins to form between Law and Hon when politician Hon Siu-hung is killed in a van explosion as the 2nd target despite police protection.
+When they fail to save the third target, Pang Kwong Fook, a suspect in killing Hon's partner and Wan Kim's brother, Chiu, 10 years prior when Hon and Chiu had been in pursuit of him and his partner.
+When they find Pang's location, they successfully disarmed the bomb to prevent it from exploding, but his throat is found slit and the bomb reactivates forcing the trio to flee.
+Law is then placed under arrest as Hon finds similar death notices that Law and Yeung had created in relation to the death of the former superintendent who had sexually assaulted Yeung's girlfriend.
+He is then released with the aide of Leung Yam, ho is the only one who believes he is innocent.